TG9541/stm8ef/README.md

 ## STM8S Discovery

-The code is currently assumed broken (I don't have any device for testing it).
+I don't have any device for testing, and most likely the code is currently brokend.